-The Error Message 'Printer Not Found' Displays During Wired Network (Ethernet) Installation in Windows XP and Windows Vista for the HP Photosmart 2600 All-in-One Printer Series
+'Printer Not Found' Error Message Displays in Windows XP and Windows Vista for the HP Photosmart 2600 All-in-One Printer Series

 During a wired network (Ethernet) installation through an access point, the product is not found on the network.
 The access point is a router, a modem, or a network gateway.
 A message such as, 'Search complete, no configured printers found' or 'Printer not found' displays on the computer.